 You might think: “Sure, everyone loves music.
 Isn’t that the same case for the Japanese?
 Doesn’t that explain the reason they include soft music inside train stations?”
 Yes, that might be the case.
 But there is another reason behind it, a psychological one.

-Commuting should not be a stressful process, even though it is.
-But with an exception to Japan, the country has brought the “efficiency” into the “e” in “stressful”, increasing capacity up to 200 percent during rush hours in one of the busiest cities in the world.
+Commuting should not be a stressful process.
+But Japan, in normal years has an increase of up to 200 per cent during rush hour in one of the busiest cities in the world.

-Realizing the ear-piercing sounds created by the alarm, the railways, and the horn, Japanese rail operators have introduced calming and happy jingles to accompany the passengers.
+Awareness of the ear-piercing sounds created by alarms, warnings, trains and horns, Japanese rail operators introduced calming and happy jingles to accompany the passengers.
 In addition to making transportation by train more enjoyable, the result of these soothing melodies is more surprising because it has proven to reduce the number of passengers suffering from unwanted injuries when rushing on platforms where these jingles are used.
-In other words, calm melodies are used to calm busy passengers down and prevent injuries from rushing through the platforms.
 If you pay attention, you will see these tunes are 7 seconds at length, due to a study proving that short melodies are the most efficient in reducing commuters anxiety and considering the time needed for a train to arrive and depart.

 Tokyo’s Ebisu Station (恵比寿駅) is the most well-known for its departure tune – a shorter, more stylish version of the official soundtrack theme from “The Third Man”.